openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/medialibrary/cj-photoAccessHelper-systemAlbum-guidelines.md

 > **Note:**
 >
-> In the documentation, where `PhotoAccessHelper` is used, it defaults to the object obtained during development preparation.
-If you encounter an undefined `PhotoAccessHelper` error due to not adding this code segment, please add it yourself.
+> In the documentation, where `PhotoAccessHelper` is used, it defaults to using the object obtained during development preparation.
+If an undefined `PhotoAccessHelper` error occurs due to not adding this code segment, please add it manually.

-Unless otherwise specified, the resources to be obtained in the documentation are assumed to be pre-configured and have corresponding data in the database.
-If you still cannot obtain the resources after executing the sample code, please confirm whether the files have been pre-configured and whether the data exists in the database.
+Unless otherwise specified, the resources to be obtained in the documentation are considered pre-configured and existing in the database.
+If resources cannot be obtained after executing the sample code, please confirm whether the file has been pre-configured and whether the data exists in the database.

 ## Favorites